 This whipped cheesecake recipe makes the perfect creamy summer treat.
-It has a not-so-secret ingredient, mascarpone, which give it a more mild and creamy flavor than the more traditional cream cheese base.
+It has a not-so-secret ingredient, mascarpone.
+The mascarpone gives the cheesecake a more mild and creamy flavor than the more traditional cream cheese base.

 About this Recipe

 What is a whipped cheesecake, you might ask?
 Well, it’s also known as a no-bake cheesecake.
-The difference between a whipped cheesecake recipe and a traditional cheesecake is that a whipped cheesecake doesn’t contain eggs (it is lightened with whipped cream) and doesn’t require baking.
+The difference between a whipped cheesecake recipe and a traditional cheesecake is that a whipped cheesecake doesn’t contain eggs.
+It is lightened instead with whipped cream.
+It also doesn’t require baking.
 The best part about “no bake” is that no one will tell you you should really try a water bath!
 The no-bake technique makes this a perfect summer dessert.
 Whip it up, stick it in the fridge, and enjoy it on a steamingly hot day.
 The only hard part about this recipe is folding the whipped cream into the mascarpone base (that, and, waiting until it’s fully set to enjoy its creamy deliciousness).

 A History of Whipped Cheesecake Recipes

 We feel ok about the slightly sneaky cheese substitution in this recipe because the original cheesecakes (made by the ancient Greeks in AD 230) certainly didn’t involve cream cheese.
 This was an American innovation, sometime in the 19th century; earlier European versions used neufchatel cheese in France or quark in Germany. the first Greek versions likely some kind of mild goat cheese.
 They were also baked.
 Most likely on an open fire.
 Sounds ripe for finger scalding, don’t you think?
 The unbaked whipped cream based cheesecake we are making today seems also to have been another American invention.
 Perhaps we just couldn’t get enough of a good thing?